DoktorMike/DoktorMike.github.io/_posts/2017-01-18-On-the-equivalence-of-Bayesian-priors-and-Ridge-regression.md

 $$-\ln \mathcal{L}(\beta)=\sum_{t=1}^T\frac{\left(y_t-\beta x_t\right)^2}{2\sigma^2} + \frac{\beta^2}{2\alpha^2} + C$$

-where $C=TC_1 - C_2$.
-As such putting a Gaussian prior on your $\beta$ is equivalent penalizing solutions that differ from $0$ by a factor of $1/(2\alpha^2)$ i.e. 1 divided by two times the variance of the Gaussian.
+where $$C=TC_1 - C_2$$.
+As such putting a Gaussian prior on your $$\beta$$ is equivalent penalizing solutions that differ from $$0$$ by a factor of $$1/(2\alpha^2)$$ i.e. 1 divided by two times the variance of the Gaussian.
 Thus, the smaller the variance, the higher our prior confidence is that the solution should be close to zero.
 The larger the variance the more uncertain we are about where the solution should end up.

 # Ridge regression